readmeio/oas/README.md

 #### Can I create an OpenAPI definition with this?

-Though `oas` used to offer functionality related to this it does no longer.
-If you need an OpenAPI (or Swagger) definition for your API we recommend checking out the language-agnostic [swagger-inline](https://npm.im/swagger-inline), the API editing experience within [ReadMe](https://readme.com), or manually maintaining JSON/YAML files (it sounds worse than it actually is).
+Though `oas` used to offer functionality related to this, it does no longer.
+If you need an OpenAPI (or Swagger) definition for your API we recommend checking out the API editing experience within [ReadMe](https://readme.com), manually maintaining JSON/YAML files (it sounds worse than it actually is), or the language-agnostic [swagger-inline](https://npm.im/swagger-inline).